Leafwood Publishers

-Leafwood Publishers (founded in 2000) is an imprint of Abilene Christian University Press located in Abilene, Texas.
+Leafwood Publishers (founded in 2000) is an American imprint of Abilene Christian University Press located in Abilene, Texas.

 History

 Leafwood Publishers was founded in 2000 by C. Leonard Allen in Orange, California.
 By 2004, it was moved in Siloam Springs, Arkansas near John Brown University.

 In 2005, Leafwood Publishers was purchased by Abilene Christian University Press and was relocated to Abilene, Texas where it currently is located.